michaelmcandrew/arch-install/README.md

 * `initrd` points to the initial ramdisk (relative to the boot partition root).
 It is also used to enable Intel microcode updates
 * `options` is used to pass options to the kernel

-The options merit a little more explanation.
+The options are kernel options that are passed to the kernel.
+They merit a little more explanation.
 We need to add a `cryptdevice` option to give bootloader details of the encrypted drive.
 The bootloader will then prompt for the password of the encrypted drive at startup. `root` tells the kernal which device to mount as the root filesystem (the name is derived from the device mapper specified in cryptdevice: /dev/mapper/cryptroot).

 Note: the UUID passed to cryptdevice is the UUID of the **parent** device that contains the encrypted device, not the UUID of the encrypted device itself. i.e in this case, it is the UUID of `/dev/sda1`, not of `/dev/mapper/cryptroot`.